PaladinCloud/CE/api/pacman-api-notifications/README.md

-# PacMan - API - Notifications
+# Paladin - API - Notifications
 This is the notification microservice.
 This microservice contains APIs for sending out email notifications to users that can be configured.

 ## How to set it up?